-The Luton Transition Team works with young people between the ages of 14 to 25 who have a learning disability or difficulty and have a current Education, Health and Care Plan.
+Luton's Transition team works with young people between the ages of 14 to 25 who have:

 Growing up and moving on from school is an exciting and uncertain time for all young people as they begin their transition to adulthood.
 The most important person in this process is the young person themselves.

 The team plans and supports a young person’s transition to adult life.
-The following professionals may be involved:
+Professionals from the following professionals may be involved: